Car-free holidays in The Lake DistrictCumbria

 • For more information about this and other trips from Penrith, see our car-free guide.

 • Buses X4 and X5 set off hourly from Penrith (more in summer) for a scenic journey along the north edge of the Lake District to Keswick.
-Here you can visit Castlerigg Stone Circle or Keswick museum, take in a show at the Theatre by the Lake or a boat trip over tranquil Derwentwater.
+Here you can visit Castlerigg Stone Circle or Keswick museum, enjoy a show at the Theatre by the Lake or take a boat trip over tranquil Derwentwater.

 • There are all kinds of Wordsworth-related sights in this area too.
 Our blogger, Phoebe, followed in the poet’s footsteps for this Guardian feature.